Reading Time Calculator

 Frequently Asked Questions

-What is the average reading speed for adults?
+What is the average adult reading speed in 2026?

-How do I calculate speaking time for a presentation?
+How do I calculate speaking time from word count?